paliarush/magento2-vagrant-for-developers/README.md

         cd vagrant-magento
         vagrant up
         ```
- 1. Add corresponding record to your `hosts` file on the host machine:

-    ```
-    192.168.10.11 magento2.vagrant
-    ```
  1. For **Windows hosts only**: after the installation is complete, [set up synchronization with PHP Storm](docs/phpstorm-configuration-windows-hosts.md)

-### After installation
+### Default credentials and settings
 Upon a successful installation, you'll see the location and URL of the newly-installed Magento 2 application in console.
-See a list of [default credentials and settings](README.md#default-credentials).

-### Default credentials and settings

-Web access:
+**Web access**:
 - Access storefront at `http://magento2.vagrant`
 - Access admin panel at `http://magento2.vagrant/admin/`
 - Magento admin user/password: `admin/123123q`
+- Rabbit MQ control panel: `http://magento2.vagrant:15672`, credentials `guest`/`guest`

-Codebase and DB access:
+**Codebase and DB access**:
 - Path to your Magento installation on the VM:
   - Can be retrieved from environment variable: `echo ${MAGENTO_ROOT}`
   - On Windows hosts: `/var/www/magento2ce`